dmoisset/s5/classes/bard.md

 As a bonus action you can spend 2 RP to grant an ally within 60 ft 1 RP that she can spend before the beginning of your next turn (or lose if not spent).
 You can not use this improvisation on the same ally again until you finish a long rest.

+## College of Expertise (Bard College)

+An envoy can choose this college at third level as an Ennvoy College option.
+This college allows the Envoy to unlock certain talents related to the skills they chose as part of their Expertise feature.

+### Expertise Talent

+At 3th, 6th, 10th, 14th and 18th level you gain an expertise talent from the list below.
+The talent must be tied to a skill that you have expertise in (you may take the expertise skill at the same level that you pick the talent).
+You can instead, only once per character, choose to gain another expertise skill instead of an expertise talent.

+Note that not all skills have associated talents; make sure to choose on your Expertise skills that allow you to benefit from this feature.

+Some talents description ask you to make a “non-expert skill check”, which means adding your proficiency bonus once instead of twice to gain the benefit of the talent instead.

+#### Altered Bearing (Deception)

+As an action, you can make a non-expert DC 10 Cha(Deception) check to alter minor details of your appearance to be harder to recognize.
+Wisdom (Perception) checks to note who you are or to recognize you later are done at disadvantage.

+#### Analyst (Insight)

+When using Wisdom (Insight) you never get false information (but you can get a “you’re not sure” if you fail).

+#### Convincing Liar (Deception)

+After rolling a Cha(Deception) check you can choose to consider it a non-expert check, but instead roll an additional d20 and choose which one to use.
+At 10th level you can choose to spend a resolve point and not lose the expertise bonus.

+#### Cultural Savant (Culture)

+If you’re trying to use Int(Culture) skill to recall something and have enough time, you can take a few minutes to get a result equivalent to having rolled a 20 on a non-expert check.

+#### Cunning Disguise (Deception)

+When you are disguised or attempting to pass as somebody else, you can make a non-expert check, and instead the first time that a creature would have the chance to see through it, treat its Wis(Perception) or Wis(Insight) check as if it had been a natural 1.
+This happens once per disguise, or twice after 10th level.

+#### Engineering Adept (Engineering)

+When repairing or disabling a device you can make a non-expert Int(Engineering) check to take half the time it would normally take.

+#### Expert Forger (Computers)

+You can forge a document using an Int(Computers) check as an action, instead of the few minutes that it would normally take.

+#### Fast Hack (Computers)

+When hacking a computer you can make a non-expert Int(Engineering) check to take half the time it would normally take (minimum 1 action).
+At 10th level, on a success you negate a single countermeasure of the target system.
+You can not use this to negate another countermeasure in the same system until your next long rest.

+#### Inspired Medic (Medicine)

+After rolling an Int(Medicine) check you can choose to consider it a non-expert check, but instead roll an additional d20 and choose which one to use.
+At 10th level you can choose to spend a resolve point and not lose the expertise bonus.

+#### Keen Observer (Insight)

+When interacting for a minute with a creature under a charm, enchantment, or other form of mind influence, the GM can allow a non-expert Wis(Insight) check to learn about it.
+The GM may roll this in secret.

+#### Menacing Gaze (Intimidate)

+As an action, you can choose enemies within a 60 foot cone.
+They must succeed in a Wisdom saving throw or be frightened until the beginning of your next turn.
+Additional uses of this talent against the same creature are ineffective until you take a long rest.

+#### Rattling Presence (Intimidate)

+You can choose an enemy within 30 feet to demoralize.
+The enemy must succeed on a Wisdom saving throw or be frightened (although this frightened effect does not prevent it from moving towards you) for 2 rounds, or 4 rounds if you are 10th level or higher.

+#### Skilled Linguist (Culture)

+When choosing this talent, you gain three languages of your choice.
+You can also use a non-expert Int(Culture) checks to try to decode half a page of a cyphered text as an action (it would normally take a few minutes)

+#### Slick Customer (Culture)

+After rolling an Cha(Persuasion) check you can choose to consider it a non-expert check, but instead roll an additional d20 and choose the best roll.
+At 10th level you can choose to spend a resolve point and not lose the expertise bonus.

+#### Student of Technology (Engineering)

+If you’re trying to use Int(Engineering) skill to identify technological creatures or technology and have enough time, you can take a few minutes to get a result equivalent to having rolled a 20 on a non-expert check.
+If the technology was manufactured by a group or individual you’re familiar with (corporations, military organizations), you recognize who crafted it.

+#### Surgeon (Medicine)

+You can use Medicine to treat deadly wounds on a patient once each day in addition to the normal allowances for the medical equipment you are using.
+Because performing this level of advanced medicine is difficult and time consuming, the DC for this additional treatment increases by 5 and the skill check takes 1 hour.

+#### Well Informed (Persuasion)

+When you’ve been in a populated area at least 24 hours you can use a non-expert Cha(Persuasion) skill check to find out local events/rumors (or who to ask about some topic) as an action instead of a few hours